 Read More: How to Use VBA User Defined Function

 4. Creating VBA Function with Default Argument

 We can set a default argument for a function, which means we’ll never select that argument, a default value will be chosen always.

 - Insert the following formula in a new module-

 Option Explicit Sub Number_Difference_Default() Dim NumberX As Integer NumberX = CalculateNum_Difference_Default(Number1) MsgBox NumberX End Sub Function CalculateNum_Difference_Default(Number1 As Integer, Optional Number2 As Integer = "100") As Double CalculateNum_Difference_Default = Number2 - Number1 End Function

 - Now go to your sheet to apply the function.

 - First, we declared a Sub procedure- Number_Difference_Default.

-- Then declared a variable, NumberX as Integer which we’ll use to call the function.
+- Then declare a variable, NumberX as an Integer which we’ll use to call the function.

 - In the second section of the codes, we created the function named CalculateNum_Difference_Default and declared two variables within it for the argument.